admmoore21/admmoore21/README.md

-### Hello
-#
+# Hello
+##Welcome to My GitHub Page!
-#My name is Adam Moore and I'm in the middle of my Promineo back end bootcamp.
+My name is Adam Moore and I'm in the middle of my Promineo back end bootcamp.
 I'm currently loving the process of learning the basics of coding with Java.

+#0d1117
 <!--
 **admmoore21/admmoore21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.